Benilexa One Handed 20 micrograms/24 hours Intrauterine Delivery System

 The metabolism of progestogens may be increased by concomitant use of substances known to induce drug-metabolizing enzymes, specifically cytochrome P450 enzymes, such as anticonvulsants (e.g., phenobarbital, phenytoin, carbamazepine) and anti-infectives (e.g. griseofulvin, rifampicin, rifabutin, nevirapine, efavirenz).
 On the other hand, substances known to inhibit drug-metabolizing enzymes (e.g. itraconazole, ketoconazole) may increase serum concentrations of levonorgestrel.
 The influence of these drugs on the contraceptive efficacy of Benilexa One Handed is not known, but it is not believed to be of major importance due to the local mechanism of action.

 Benilexa One Handed is not to be used during an existing or suspected pregnancy.
-In case of an accidental pregnancy with Benilexa One Handed in situ (see section 5), ectopic pregnancy should be excluded (see section 4.4) and the system must be removed and termination of the pregnancy should be considered as there is a high risk for pregnancy complications (abortion, infection and sepsis).
-Removal of Benilexa One Handed or probing of the uterus may result in spontaneous abortion.
+In case of an accidental pregnancy with Benilexa One Handed in situ (see section 5), ectopic pregnancy should be excluded (see section 4.4) and the system should be removed as soon as possible, as there is a high risk for pregnancy complications (abortion, preterm labor, infection and sepsis).
+Removal of Benilexa One Handed or probing of the uterus may also result in spontaneous abortion.
 Should these procedures not be possible or if the woman wishes to continue the pregnancy, the woman should be informed about these risks, and accordingly, such pregnancies should be closely monitored.
 The woman should be instructed to report all symptoms that suggest complications of the pregnancy, like cramping abdominal pain with fever.

 Local exposure to levonorgestrel